-During the fiscal year 2019-2020, the Shamokin Area School District experienced another year of increases in the costs for labor and instruction and increase in revenue.
-Overall our expenditures increased by 5.69%.
-This increase was primarily due to tuition paid to cyber/charter schools, salary and benefits of staff, and other mandates that have been underfunded.
-The district also provided educational services to True Core for court placed youth.
-The District's revenue increased by 4.16% which was due to a increase in local and federal funds.
-In the budgeting process, the Board of School Directors balanced the budget by utilizing the general fund, fund balance.
+During the fiscal year 2020-2021, the Shamokin Area School District experienced another year of increases in the costs for labor and instruction and increase in revenue.
+Overall our expenditures decreased by 4%.
+The decrease was primarily due to the furloughs for the 2020-2021 school year.
+However, the district expenditures did see increases in the areas of tuition paid to cyber/charter schools, salary and benefits of staff, and other mandates that have been underfunded.
+Due to Covid-19 pandemic, expenditures increased in supplying PPE, one to one computers for students, and purchases of programs for instructional delivery to be asymmetric with in class and virtual.
+Most of these purchases were offset by grants from the CARES Act.
+The District's revenue increased by 5% which was due to an increase in local and federal funds.
+Our local funds increased by 10% and federal funds increased by 55%.
+The federal funds were mainly due to the CARES Act related to the Covid-19 pandemic.
+In the budgeting process, the Board of School Directors balanced the budget by utilizing the general fund balance.
 The district's actual expenditures did exceed the revenues collected for this school year.
-The general fund balance has been decreased by \$2,147,413.
+The general fund balance has been decreased by \$443,652.00.

 Even though Northwestern Academy closed its doors in 2015-16, the district is still collecting on unpaid invoices.
 It is noted that prior to 2012-2013, it was understood and agreed that the District's liability to Northwestern shall be strictly a pass through limited to reimbursement it receives from the resident student's home district within Pennsylvania less seven percent.
 For years 2012-13 through 2015-16, the district was charged a lease/rental fee from Northwestern Academy to educate the students on-site.
 Many resident home districts have not paid this fee which was included on the tuition invoices for the education services provided to the students residing at Northwestern Academy.